SCCO Guideline Hourly Rates – 20% Increase?

 Guideline Hourly Rates

-SCCO Guideline Hourly rates were set in 2010 by way of formal review undertaking by the Senior Courts Costs Office (SCCO).
-The guideline rates are a guide on the level of hourly rates which can reasonably be applied to Solicitors and other file handlers for the work they have completed.
+SCCO Guideline Hourly rates were last set in 2010 by way of formal review in analysing Solicitors’ hourly rates data from across England and Wales.
+The guideline rates are a guide on the level of hourly rates which can reasonably be applied to Solicitors and other file handlers for the work they have completed and to reflect the skill and expertise of their grade.
+Paying parties often rely upon the same as a means of limiting any enhancement on assessment, and the guidelines are split into National 2 (Outer City), National 1 (Inner City) and London 3, 2, 1, the latter of which relates to London City Solicitors.

-As the SCCO Guideline Hourly Rates are still based on rates fixed in 2010, Costs Lawyers have, for some time now, disputed their reasonableness and have argued that they are no longer fit to apply given inflation in the last ten years.
+As the SCCO Guideline Hourly Rates are still based on rates fixed in 2010, Costs Lawyers have, for some time now, disputed their reasonableness and have argued that they are no longer fit to apply given inflation in the last ten years, which amounts to in excess of 25% for any rates in 2019.
 Many believe that the guideline rates are significantly lower than they should be and that updated guidelines are required.

-More recently, rates 20% higher than the SCCO guideline hourly rates were allowed in a Court of Protection case.
+In our experience, the SCCO often considers the guideline hourly rates to be outdated on detailed assessments.
+More recently, rates 20% higher than the SCCO guideline hourly rates were allowed in a number of Court of Protection cases.

 Master Whalan of the Senior Courts Costs Office (SCCO) has recently commented on the reasonableness of the SCCO Guideline Hourly Rates and their effectiveness in the case of PLK & Ors (Court of Protection Costs) EWHC B28.